Why Temporal Intelligence?

 Temporal Relationships

 Relationships between entities are streams.
 When Pump-A is reconnected from Tank-7 to Tank-12, a new data point is appended to the stream.
 The old connection stays in the history.
 Any stream can store a UID pointing to another component or stream, enabling temporal relationship tracking today.
-This is the key architectural differentiator vs. every other platform — relationships have full temporal history, not just a current-state pointer.
+This is the key architectural differentiator vs. most platforms — relationships have full temporal history, not just a current-state pointer.

 Independent Time Axes